For Sale/Lease

 Research done by Google has identified a trend called the “zero moment of truth.”
 Nowadays, before a prospect starts talking to any salesperson, they’re going to do significant research online.
 They’re figuring things out and narrowing down what they want to do.
 They know the availability, pricing and specials that the community down the street is offering before they walk into your lobby for a tour.

 This means that operators can no longer rely on the same sales processes and approaches that they used as recently as the beginning of this decade.
 For instance, incorporating financial options like equity release for home improvements can empower buyers to enhance their living spaces while easing financial constraints.
+Similarly, ensuring the safety of properties with advanced solutions like fire-resistant coatings from professionals at intumescent paint contractors can give residents peace of mind.
 We must move from an “always be closing” mentality to an “always be helping” one.

 Today, the best leasing associates take a teaching point of view and are always helping their prospective residents make better decisions to become comfortable about what’s happening in what is a very stressful and overwhelming process of finding a new home.
 They’ve moved away from being so process focused where they do the same thing every single time: Contact.
 Qualify.
 Tour.
 Quote.